 I began coming to grips with this hoodwink when I studied astrology.
-That opened me to the idea that people might be fundamentally different!
+This opened me up to the idea that people might be fundamentally different!
 Fundamentally?
 Not really, yet it can feel fundamental thanks to this tribal-instinct.
-In truth, at the deepest level people are the same the world over.
+Astrology plus 15 years hitchhiking around the world taught me that at the deepest level, people are the same the world over.
 They just take different paths to reach ‘Rome’.

-When I view nature on its terms, I fail to see any ‘good’ or ‘bad’, ‘right’ or ‘wrong’.
+When I view nature on its terms, I fail to see any ‘good’ or ‘bad’, ‘right’ or ‘wrong’ way.
 That tells me that these adjectives are simply projections of personal preference — what attracts me vs. what repels me.
-Being a tribal species, seeing with such impartiality doesn’t come easily, but it is heavenly when it does!
+Such impartiality doesn’t come easily, but the heavenly result is worth the effort!
 Indeed, as chapter 79 hints, It is the way of heaven to show no favoritism.

 For example, a bio-hoodwink tells the brain that the richer the food, and the more you eat, the better.
-This is the case in the wild.
+This is the case in our natural setting in the wild.
 However, we found ways around natural limitations in order to make food as rich and plentiful as we could.
-In short, human innovation fell out-of-sync with nature’s bio-hoodwink… Woe to him who willfully innovates, While ignorant of the constant, as chapter 16 cautions.
+Human innovation fell out-of-sync with nature’s bio-hoodwink… Woe to him who willfully innovates, While ignorant of the constant, as chapter 16 cautions.